semanticClimate/semanticclimate-community-article/README.md

 # Outline

-- Chronology
+- Framing ideas for paper: Show what community building efforts #semanticClimate has carried out.
+Evaluate the activities against the stated mission and goals and make proposals for future community building activities.
+Position the recent Feburary 2024 India Tour as a watershed moment for these community building efforts (the tour needs documenting and it fits the rationelle and supports a useful narrative).
+- About #semantiClimate (1000 words)
-- The climate emergency
+  - The climate emergency and academe
+  - Mission, Goals, Strategic Directions, Milestones, Evaluation
+    - Mission
+    - Goals
+    - Strategic directions
+    - Milestones
+    - Evaluation, reporting, and feedback
+  - Values
+    - Knowledge justice and knowledge equity
   - Organogram
+  - Similar activities and communities in academia and the climate space?
+- Our community activities and instuments and mechanisms:
+  -  Hackathons
+  -  Open Notebook Science
+  -  GitHub
+  -  Open channels
+  -  Schools and young people
+  -  ECR scientsist
+  -  The grey revolution
+  -  Being global
+- Chronology of community activities (2000 words)
+ - of #sC community activies; categorised by types (hackathons, workshops, schools, community science); deposit events in confident doi system; log in WBCloud and make timeline.
+ - of Feb 2024 India Tour
+-

 - Code of conduct
-- Mission, Goals, Milestones, Evaluation
-- Knowledge justice and knowledge equity
-- Values
 - How software is made
 - Citizen science vs community science
 - UNESCO: OER, Open Science